 On this page you will find advice on how you can continue to help during the Covid-19 pandemic and as we progress from lockdown.

 Volunteer Edinburgh has a team of dedicated Community Taskforce Volunteers.
-These volunteers are fully trained, fully insured and able to help anyone who needs support with practical tasks, such as shopping/pet care/dog walking etc. If you need help or support or someone you know needs help please contact us on 0131 225 0630 or email us here.
+These volunteers are fully trained, fully insured and able to help anyone who needs support with practical tasks, such as shopping/pet care/dog walking etc. If you need help or support or someone you know needs help please contact us by clicking on the button below: